Quyen B. Nguyen, Ph.D. (she/her)

 Understanding Trauma

-Trauma is a deeply personal experience that can leave lasting impacts on the mind, body, and spirit.
-It may arise from a single distressing event or a series of overwhelming experiences and can occur in childhood, adulthood, or both.
-Trauma can stem from incidents such as accidents, injuries, loss, abuse, neglect, natural disasters, violence, or witnessing harm.
-It may include things that happened (presence) or things that didn’t happen but should have (absence).
+Trauma is deeply personal and can leave lasting effects on the mind, body, and spirit.
+It can result from a single distressing event or a series of overwhelming experiences and may occur at any point in life—childhood, adulthood, or both.
+Trauma can arise from events like accidents, injuries, loss, abuse, neglect, violence, natural disasters, or witnessing harm.
+It can also include the things that didn’t happen but should have (absence), as much as what did (presence).

-During our first meeting, I’ll ask about trauma, which may be sexual, physical, emotional, verbal, medical, racial, cultural, gender-based, or religious in nature.
-Trauma can manifest in many ways, often affecting emotional, mental, physical, relational, and spiritual well-being.
+In our first meeting, I’ll ask about trauma—whether it’s sexual, physical, emotional, verbal, medical, racial, cultural, gender-based, or religious.
+Trauma can show up in different ways, impacting emotional, mental, physical, relational, and spiritual well-being.

 Symptoms of Post-Traumatic Stress

-• Avoidance: Steering clear of thoughts, feelings, or reminders of the trauma.
+Avoidance: Avoiding thoughts, feelings, or reminders of the trauma.

-• Negative thoughts or feelings: Feeling isolated, struggling to feel joy, losing interest in activities, struggling with self-blame, or having a negative outlook about yourself or the world.
+Negative thoughts or feelings: Feeling disconnected, struggling to experience joy, losing interest in activities, self-blame, or a negative outlook on yourself or the world.

-• Hyperarousal: Difficulty sleeping, trouble concentrating, being easily startled, or feeling on edge.
+Hyperarousal: Trouble sleeping, concentrating, being easily startled, or feeling constantly on edge.

 Trauma and Dissociation

-• Feeling detached: A sense of being outside your body or disconnected from reality.
+Feeling detached: A sense of being outside of your body or disconnected from reality.

-• Memory gaps or time loss: Difficulty recalling parts of the traumatic event or periods of time.
+Memory gaps or time loss: Struggling to recall parts of the traumatic event or periods of time.

-• Inner plurality: Experiencing inner voices or sensing different parts of yourself.
+Inner plurality: Experiencing different parts of yourself or hearing inner voices.

-Dissociation can be confusing or distressing, and it is an adaptive response to trauma that can be understood and healed with support.
-Before beginning trauma treatment, I screen for dissociative symptoms or may conduct a more thorough assessment for dissociation.
-This helps guide the pace of treatment and provides an understanding of the healing journey ahead.
+Dissociation is an adaptive, though often confusing, response to trauma.
+It’s something that can be understood and healed with support.
+Before starting trauma treatment, I screen for dissociative symptoms and may conduct a thorough assessment, which helps guide the pace of treatment and sets the stage for the healing process ahead.

 Preparing for Trauma Treatment

-Whether dissociation is present or not, we take time to prepare and ensure you have the tools and resources you need before diving into trauma processing.
-This preparation includes developing skills to:
+Whether dissociation is present or not, we take time to ensure you’re well-prepared with the tools and resources needed to begin trauma processing.
+This preparation includes:

 Trauma Treatment Approaches

-In my practice, I specialize in trauma treatment using evidence-based and innovative therapeutic approaches tailored to your unique needs:
+In my practice, I specialize in trauma treatment using evidence-based and innovative approaches tailored to your unique needs.
+These include:

-• EMDR (Eye Movement Desensitization and Reprocessing) Therapy: A highly effective method for helping the brain process and resolve traumatic memories.
-EMDR can reduce emotional intensity, strengthen adaptive beliefs, and clear associated body sensations, allowing you to move forward.
+EMDR (Eye Movement Desensitization and Reprocessing) Therapy: A highly effective method that helps process and resolve traumatic memories.
+EMDR reduces emotional intensity, strengthens adaptive beliefs, and clears associated body sensations, allowing you to move forward.

-• Ego State Therapy (EST): This approach explores and fosters communication between different parts of the self, addressing conflicts that may contribute to trauma symptoms.
+Ego State Therapy (EST): This approach explores and facilitates communication between different parts of the self, addressing conflicts that may contribute to trauma symptoms.

-• Deep Brain Reorienting (DBR): A cutting-edge technique that targets the deep, somatic imprints of trauma stored in the brainstem, facilitating profound healing at a foundational level.
+Deep Brain Reorienting (DBR): A cutting-edge technique that targets deep, somatic imprints of trauma stored in the brainstem, facilitating profound healing at a foundational level.

-Other therapies for trauma exist, such as Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT), which I do not practice.
-My bias leans toward approaches that prioritize safety and gradual processing to meet each client’s unique pace and needs.
+There are other therapies for trauma, such as Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT), but I lean toward methods that prioritize safety and gradual processing, meeting each client’s unique pace and needs.

 Healing Is Possible

-Healing from trauma takes strength and courage, and you don’t have to face it alone.
-Together, we can build your resources, process your experiences, strengthen your resilience, and create a path to a more fulfilling life.
+Healing from trauma requires strength, courage, and support.
+You don’t have to face it alone.
+Together, we can build your resources, process your experiences, and strengthen your resilience.
+We’ll create a path toward a more fulfilling life.
 If you’re ready to begin your healing journey, I’m here to help.
-You’re welcome to reach out to learn more or to schedule an appointment.
+Feel free to reach out to learn more or schedule an appointment.

 My Professional Journey

-In my previous professional life before private practice, I worked exclusively with individuals experiencing chronic pain.
-Many of these individuals had a history of trauma, such as car accidents or childhood abuse, which were sometimes unrelated to their pain but still part of their overall picture.
-Others had endured workplace injuries or car accidents that were both physically and emotionally traumatic.
-Recognizing the need for specialized care, I sought formal training in trauma treatment and, later, in addressing dissociation.
+Before private practice, I worked exclusively with individuals experiencing chronic pain, many of whom had a history of trauma.
+Some had been in car accidents or experienced childhood abuse, and while not all of their pain was trauma-related, it still played a role in their healing process.
+Others had suffered workplace injuries or accidents that were both physically and emotionally traumatic.
+Recognizing the need for specialized trauma care, I sought formal training in trauma treatment and, later, in addressing dissociation.

 Resources